-The Board will comply with the UK Corporate Governance Code (the “Governance Code”) published in April 2016 by the Financial Reporting Council except as set out below.
+The Board will comply with the UK Corporate Governance Code (the “Governance Code”) published in July 2018 by the Financial Reporting Council.
 As envisaged by the Governance Code, the Board has established an audit and risk committee, a nomination committee and a remuneration committee, details of which are set out below.

 The Board consists of Executive and Non-Executive Directors, an Independent Chairman, a Senior Independent Non-Executive Director, and Independent Non-Executive Directors.

 The Board considers its Independent Non-Executive Directors and Senior Independent Director to bring strong judgment and considerable knowledge and experience to the Board’s deliberations.
-The Company is satisfied that John Schwarz, Warren Finegold, Ulf Claesson and Erwin Gunst are independent as defined in the Corporate Governance Code and free from any business or other relationship which could materially interfere with the exercise of their independent judgement.
+The Company is satisfied that John Schwarz, Warren Finegold, Belinda Richards, Maggie Chan Jones and Tamara Minick-Scokalo are independent as defined in the Corporate Governance Code and free from any business or other relationship which could materially interfere with the exercise of their independent judgement.
 The Board also considers that John Schwarz, the Chairman, was independent upon appointment, in line with the Governance Code.

-The audit and risk committee is chaired by Erwin Gunst and its other members are Ulf Claesson and Warren Finegold.
+The audit and risk committee is chaired by Belinda Richards and its other members are Warren Finegold, Maggie Chan Jones and Tamara Minick-Scokalo.